lulav/LRS_Documentation/docs_cli/commands/cli_commands.md

 <details>
   <summary>Description</summary>

   The `status` command first syncs any changes in your ROS project with your Citros repository and than retrieves the current state of your Citros repository.
 Essentially, it acts as a wrapper for the `git status` command specifically for your Citros repository.

   This command provides a quick and concise overview of the changes made to your project, giving you insights into tracked, modified, and staged files.

+  #### Options
 Option|Description
 |--|--|
 |`-dir` <folder_name> | Specifies the project's working directory.
 Defaults to `.`|